juhele/opengeodata/Open_geodataset_of_uranium_mines_and_deposits/readme.md

 details: IAEA-TECDOC-1843

-North America, South America and some other parts of the world

-USGS Mineral Resource Data System (MRDS)
+North America, South America, Africa, Asia etc. - USGS Mineral Resource Data System (MRDS)

 https://mrdata.usgs.gov/mrds/

+- these data taken as a base for countries where no better spatial data are available
+- to be updated later if possible

 previews: